 New spinal surgery for Birmingham girl with scoliosis

-An eight-year-old girl from Birmingham has undergone surgery to help correct her curved spine.
+An eight-year-old scoliosis sufferer from Birmingham has had a new type of surgery carried out to help correct her spine.

-They said the devices implanted into her spine were designed to adapt to a growing body and minimise the need for further surgery.
+Doctors said the devices implanted into her spine were designed to adapt to a growing child's body and minimise the need for further surgery.